emcdo411/powerbi-rstudio-comparision/README.md

 Power BI’s R integration requires a local R installation.

-🖼️ Harnessing RStudio for PowerBI-Like Visualizations RStudio can create PowerBI-like dashboards using Shiny, bs4Dash, and plotly, as demonstrated by the Aeristo AI Command Center Dashboard.
+Harnessing RStudio for PowerBI-Like Visualizations RStudio can create PowerBI-like dashboards using shiny, bs4Dash, and plotly, as demonstrated by the Aeristo AI Command Center Dashboard.
 This app monitors leather batch quality, sustainability, and supply chain operations with AI-driven insights, interactive visualizations, and a dark theme inspired by Power BI.
 Aeristo AI Command Center Dashboard
 Below is the complete, executable code for the Aeristo AI app, showcasing PowerBI-like interactivity and styling.
 Copy and paste into RStudio to run locally or deploy to shinyapps.io.
 # Advanced Aeristo AI Command Center Dashboard